-For the 2014 edition the Local Organizing Committee will provide, within the MSL area, but outside the fields, a $9m \times 6m$ artificial grass field with adequate white lines (available throughout the competition).
-This field will be used for the Technical Challenge and will be made available for teams that want to use it for experiments.
-The length of the grass leaves may be between 8 and 10 mm.
+For the 2015 edition the Local Organizing Committee will provide a $12m \times 8m$ size artificial grass field with adequate white lines.
+This field will be used for the Technical Challenge and will be made available for teams to perform testing on this type of new ground.
+The length of the grass leaves may be between 3 and 7 mm.